OfficeDev/office-scripts-docs/docs/resources/samples/getting-started.md

 Office Scripts requires admin settings available for Microsoft 365 administrator under **Settings** > **Org settings** > **Office Scripts**.
 By default, it's turned on for all users.
 There are two sub-settings, which the admin can turn on and off.

 * Ability to share scripts within the organization
-* Ability to use scripts in Power Automation
+* Ability to use scripts in Power Automate

 You can tell if you have access to Office Scripts by opening a file in Excel on the web (browser) and seeing if the **Automate** tab appears in the Excel ribbon or not.
 If you still can't see the **Automate** tab, check [this troubleshooting section](../../testing/troubleshooting.md#automate-tab-not-appearing-or-office-scripts-unavailable).

 ### Availability

-Office Scripts is available only in the Excel on the web for Enterprise E3+ licenses (Consumer, E1 accounts are not supported).
-Excel is not yet supported on Windows and Mac.
+Office Scripts is available only in the Excel on the web for Enterprise E3+ licenses (Consumer and E1 accounts are not supported).
+Office Scripts is not yet supported in Excel on Windows and Mac.

 ### Scripts and editor

 The code editor is built right into Excel on the web (online version).
-If you have used Visual Studio Code or Sublime editors, this editing experience will be quite similar.
+If you have used editors like Visual Studio Code or Sublime, this editing experience will be quite similar.
-Most of the shortcut keys that Visual Studio Code editor uses works in the Office Script editing experience as well.
-Check out the following short-cut keys handout:
+Most of the shortcut keys that Visual Studio Code editor uses work in the Office Scripts editing experience as well.
+Check out the following shortcut keys handouts:

 * https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf
 * https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf